dcragusa/PythonMorsels/meetup_date/meetup_date.md

 #### Bonus 1

-For the first bonus, I'd like you to allow your meetup_date function to accept optional arguments that allow it to be used for other meetups as well.
+For the first bonus, I'd like you to allow your `meetup_date` function to accept optional arguments that allow it to be used for other meetups as well.

-The arguments, "nth" and "weekday", will allow callers of your function to specify which weekday their meetup is held on and which occurrence in the month it is held (for example the 2nd Tuesday or the first Friday).
+The arguments, `nth` and `weekday`, will allow callers of your function to specify which weekday their meetup is held on and which occurrence in the month it is held (for example the 2nd Tuesday or the first Friday).

     >>> print("SD Python:", meetup_date(2015, 8, nth=4, weekday=3))
     SD Python: 2015-08-27